When shopping for anything you want the best, but that is especially true when it’s something like an outdoor gas griddle.

-These four burners are controlled independently of one another, great for cooking different foodstuffs, and lots of storage space is included for an abundance of ingredients.
+- These four burners are controlled independently of one another (using a control panel) , great for cooking different foods, and lots of storage space is included for an abundance of ingredients.

-Caster wheels let this large unit have some mobility and carry a stainless rolled-steel body that is durable, easy to clean and distributes heat across its large surface area.
+- Caster wheels let this large unit have some mobility and carry a stainless rolled-steel body that is durable, easy to clean and distributes heat across its large cooking space.

 Best Outdoor Griddle - Comparison Table